-The course covers a range of English literature from the Early Modern to the twentieth century.
-Among the authors usually studied will be Shakespeare, Jonson, Donne, Dickens, Charlotte Brontë, Hardy, Mansfield, Yeats, Joyce and Woolf.
-Close analysis of works by these and other authors, reinforced by general discussion of modern critical theory and practice, will provide the basis for an enhanced appreciation of the pleasures and problems associated with the serious reading of literature.
+The course covers a range of English literature from the Early Modern period to the twentieth century.
+Among the authors usually studied will be Shakespeare, Marlowe, Donne, Dickens, Tennyson, the Brontës, Hardy, Mansfield, Joyce and Woolf.
+Close analysis of works by these and other authors, reinforced by general discussion of modern critical theory and practice, and canonicity, will provide the basis for an enhanced appreciation of the pleasures and problems associated with the serious reading of literature.
+In addition, during year two of the course, students are introduced to the history and varieties of the English language.